Dumb Things In Yellowstone Everyone Ignores

 John barely sets foot in the governor's office

-As noted by The Ringer, John and Beth's reasoning behind John's candidacy stems from their desire "to tear [Jamie] down, to put him in his place."
-Despite his lack of political expertise, in Season 5, John is sworn into office.
+John and Beth's rationale for his candidacy stems from their desire to put Jamie in his place.
+And despite his lack of political expertise, John is sworn into office in Season 5.
 However, the only time he's seen in office is when he fires his entire staff.
 John shrugs off his gubernatorial duties and heads back to the ranch.
 Surely his political adversaries and the press would blast him for his absence?
 A "Yellowstone" Season 5 premiere review in TV Guide stated, "John Dutton is a governor whose only platform is land.
 Apparently, in this world, Montana's two parties are Land and Anti-Land."
 John's only desire is to protect his own land.
-Can he remain governor sans an active in-office presence?
+But as it turns out, he's removed from office anyway.

 Kayce easily becomes Livestock Commissioner